Middle Eastern crisis (2023–present): Casualties

-In Israel, the 7 October Hamas-led attack resulted in the deaths of 1,195 people, including 816 civilians and 379 members of the security forces.
-Of the 251 people from Israel taken back to Gaza as hostages, 136 have been returned to Israel alive, 39 have been returned dead, three were killed by friendly fire, and 73 remain in captivity.
+In Israel, the 7 October Hamas-led attack resulted in the deaths of 1,195 people, including 815 civilians.
+Of the 251 people from Israel taken to Gaza as hostages on October 7, 166 were returned to Israel alive and 85 were returned dead, including three killed by friendly fire.
 At least 405 Israeli soldiers and one officer were killed during the Israeli invasion of Gaza.
 Eighty Israeli soldiers and 46 civilians have been killed in the conflict with Hezbollah; violence in the West Bank has killed 25 Israelis, including six soldiers and police.
 The United Nations Human Rights Council said there was "clear evidence" of war crimes by both Israel and Hamas during the war, and human-rights organizations have accused Hamas and other militias of committing crimes against humanity in the 7 October attack.

-In Lebanon, Israeli attacks killed 4,047 people and wounded 16,638 others.
-Hezbollah has confirmed the death of 521 of its members, and the Syrian Observatory for Human Rights reported that 67 Hezbollah members have been killed in Syria since the outbreak of the Gaza war.
-The Israeli military estimated that that around 3,800 Hezbollah members died in the conflict, while media reports claimed Hezbollah believes its number of dead could be as high as 4,000.
+In Lebanon, Israeli attacks killed at least 4,047 people and wounded at least 16,638 others as of December 2024.
+Hezbollah has confirmed 521 of its members were dead, and the Syrian Observatory for Human Rights reported that 67 Hezbollah members have been killed in Syria since the outbreak of the Gaza war.
+The Israeli military estimated that that around 3,800 Hezbollah members died in the conflict, while media reports claimed Hezbollah believes its death toll could be as high as 4,000.
 Initial clashes in southern Lebanon also killed at least 20 members of Hamas and Palestinian Islamic Jihad.
 According to Lebanon's ministry of public health, fourteen journalists have been killed by Israeli attacks while reporting on the conflict.

 In the West Bank, 607 Palestinians were killed by August 2024, primarily due to Israeli military raids.
 Additionally, the Palestinian Authority's offensive in Jenin resulted in the death of six PA soldiers, four Palestinian militants, and three civilians.
-During the Red Sea crisis, the Houthis have killed four sailors in the Red Sea, while in December 2023 U.S. strikes on Houthi boats in the Red Sea killed at least 10 Houthi members, and by the end of May 2024 the U.S. and U.K. airstrikes in Houthi-controlled Yemen had killed 56 people and injured 77 others.
-Five U.S. soldiers died in January 2024: two were lost at sea on a mission to seize Iranian weapons and three were killed in an IRI attack in Jordan that injured 47 others.
+During the Red Sea crisis, the Houthis have killed four sailors in the Red Sea, while in December 2023 US strikes on Houthi boats in the Red Sea killed at least 10 Houthi members, and by the end of May 2024 the US and UK airstrikes in Houthi-controlled Yemen had killed 56 people and injured 77 others.
+Five US soldiers died in January 2024: two were lost at sea on a mission to seize Iranian weapons and three were killed in an IRI attack in Jordan that injured 47 others.